 “The Right to the City” with writer Jennifer Egan and Will Watts, Deputy Director of Advocacy for Coalition for the Homeless

 “The Right to the City: Homelessness and Advocacy” opened the yearlong series of programs with Pulitzer Prize-winning writer Jennifer Egan and Will Watts, Deputy Executive Director for Advocacy at the Coalition for the Homeless.
 Together, we discussed the current state of homelessness in New York City, the only municipality in the United States that guarantees a right to shelter, a protection won through decades of advocacy and litigation, and the ongoing need for supportive housing and collective accountability.
+Link to view documentation.

 The opening celebration offered free food to anyone attending the exhibition or passing through the park, prepared by EVLoves’s Cafewal.
 This free restaurant provides free meals and jobs for new New Yorkers.